chakl/hackintosh-g5-cooler/doc/main.md

 Details vary between Arduino and ESP8266 boards:

-Arduinos have 4 analog input pins that can accept max 5V.
+Arduinos have 8 analog input pins that can accept max 5V.
 For max 12.5V output voltage, good resistor values would be R6=33k / R7=22k.
 We chose R7=18k for some safety margin, so we can measure up to 14.1V without risk of damaging the Arduino analog input ports.

 ESP8266-12 MCUs have only one analog input pin that can accept max 1V, while the small ESP8266-01 MCUs have no analog input pin at all.
 Various boards use the ESP8266-12 MCU and have an integrated 220k/100k voltage divider that would allow up to 3.2V on the boards analog input.
 For these boards, only a single resistor needs to provided, which adds to the internal voltage divider.
 With a 1M resistor we can measure up to 13.2V  without risk of damaging the ESP analog input port.
+It would be possible to add more analog inputs by using a 74HC405x port multiplexer.

 ### Water Pump Power Supply and Water Pump Voltage Measurement